chvonrohr/k8s-cicd/25-k8s-project/slides.md

 ```

 Note:
-* this is a common way to install things in your cluser
+* this is a common way to install things in your cluster
 * for docker desktop use this:
 ```sh
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.34.1/deploy/static/provider/cloud/deploy.yaml